Pennsylvania State Beekeepers Association

 The Bee Law continues to regulate the movement of honey bees, queens, and equipment into Pennsylvania in order to mitigate bee disease outbreak.

-Each year a team of apiary inspectors is hired to inspect colonies throughout Pennsylvania during the active bee season (approximately May-September).
-The program aims to inspect 50% of all colonies in the Commonwealth once every two years.
-Inspection efforts are focused on apiaries that had previous outbreaks of American Foulbrood (AFB).
-When an inspector finds or suspects a case of AFB, the apiary containing the colony is quarantined as samples are processed in Harrisburg to confirm infection.
+Each year a team of apiary inspectors inspect colonies throughout Pennsylvania during the active bee season (approximately mid-March through October).
+One of the main goals of the apiary inspection program is to determine the health of the honey bee colonies.
+When an inspector finds or suspects a case of American Foulbrood (AFB), the apiary containing the colony is quarantined as samples are processed in Harrisburg to confirm infection.
 Beekeepers are notified of the diagnosis and, if positive, are provided a treatment order outlining treatment options that must be completed within 14 days of receiving the order.
+Apiary Inspectors will return to inspect the formerly infected apiaries for two years.
+In addition, they will reach out to beekeepers within a three-mile radius of the infected apiary, inspecting those colonies as well.

-The Apiary Inspection Program also provides certification inspections for queen producers.
-The program also attempts to provide migratory beekeeping operations the certification they need to facilitate the safe and timely movement of bees in and out of the Commonwealth.
-The Bureau of Plant Industry does not have any regulations governing the sale of honey."
+The Apiary Inspection Program also provides certification inspections for queen and/or nuc producers.
+The program also provides migratory beekeeping operations the certification they need to facilitate the safe and timely movement of bees in and out of the Commonwealth.

 Read the PA Bee Law